 If the sun or street lights are in an advantageous position you may also use shadows to indicate if someone is behind you and if they are rapidly closing on you or suddenly acting in an unusual manner.

 Watching the eyes of those who pass by you going in the opposite direction can also indicate if there is someone behind you and where they may be relative to your position.
 They are likely to glance at the person and then quickly divert their gaze.
-Between these two motions you can generally predict about where another person is behind you.
+Between these two motions, you can generally predict where another person is behind you.

 Peripheral vision is a great tool for keeping tabs on what is going on around you.
 Every few seconds you may wish to look to your right or left so that peripheral vision can take in a broader view behind you.
 This helps ascertain the general position of objects and people behind you.
 Tilting your head forward on occasion will also allow you to see more of what is close behind you and slightly off to either side.

 Peripheral vision does not provide very precise images at the edges of your visual field.
-The vision here is actually quite poor.
+The vision here is quite poor.
 It lacks in both color perception and definition.
 But peripheral vision is excellent for noticing movement.
 If you are engaged in observing a wide field of view you will readily notice even slight movements, if you are intent on noticing them.
 Performing a general peripheral vision scan from left to right in a periodic fashion can help you detect things that may be out of the ordinary.

 Perceptions at Night

 At night your vision directly in front of you is severely impaired.
-This is because the primary central part of your vision is performed by cone cells that are great at detecting detail and color, but are not good at doing either without sufficient light.
+This is because the primary central part of your vision is performed by cone cells that are great at detecting detail and color but are not good at doing either without sufficient light.
 As light levels decline human visual clarity declines as well.

 But peripheral vision is supported by rod cells, which work relatively well in low light conditions, but do not have nearly the clarity afforded by cone cells.
-As a result you will see things in darkness with your peripheral vision that you will not see with your primary center vision, but the things you see will be lacking in visual clarity.
+As a result, you will see things in darkness with your peripheral vision that you will not see with your primary center vision, but the things you see will be lacking in visual clarity.

-For this reason it is often possible to see something at night without looking directly at it.
+For this reason, it is often possible to see something at night without looking directly at it.
 If you believe something is present in the darkness then look away from it slightly so that it comes within the field of your peripheral vision.
 You will have a much better chance of seeing it than if you look at it directly.

 As noted previously you lose nearly all perceptions of color in low light conditions.
 Nearly everything you see, if you are away from city lights, will be in various shades of black, gray, or white.
 You will find it nearly impossible, without some external light source, to differentiate between blue, purple, green, or red.
-Even your peripheral vision can’t help you here for it sees predominantly in these same black and white tones, even in good lighting conditions (and you thought you had full color vision).
+Even your peripheral vision can’t help you here for it sees predominantly in these same black and white tones, even in good lighting conditions (and you thought you had full color-vision).

-If you are in a dark environment for some period of time your vision will slowly improve.
+If you are in a dark environment for some time your vision will slowly improve.
 Your iris will open fully to let in more light, but this is only one of the adaptive changes that occur in low light conditions.

-Over the course of six minutes or so the central part of your vision (provided by cones) will undergo a physical regenerative process.
+Over six minutes or so the central part of your vision (provided by cones) will undergo a physical regenerative process.
 This causes the cones to adapt and be more receptive to lower light conditions.
 The central visual area will reach its maximum effective night vision levels after about six minutes.
 After 40 minutes or so your rods will reach their peak night vision performance levels via a similar regenerative process.
 So, after six minutes your vision will improve remarkably, but after 40 minutes you will have achieved your maximum nighttime visual abilities.
 You will still not see colors, but you will be much better able to detect objects, discern shapes, and detect movement.

 If you are now suddenly exposed to bright lights you will find your adapted eyes are not well suited to seeing with so much light.
 They must now go through another adaptive period in which they adjust to handle the more prevalent light conditions.
 Luckily this adaptive period is aided by a sudden closing of the iris to reduce light input and a regenerative process that is much shorter in duration.
 Assuming you have normal eyesight, you will see very well in a few seconds.